wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * Mean time between failure (MTBF) describes how often a component fails on average.
    <br /><br />

-ACID properties:
+ACID properties: REMEMBER: Analysts Can Interpret Data
-   * Atomicity means that either all operations are complete or the database changes are rolled back.
+   * Atomicity - either all operations are complete or changes are rolled back.
-   * Consistency means that the transaction follows an integrity process that ensures that data is consistent in all places where it exists.
+   * Consistency - transaction follows an integrity process that ensures that data is consistent in all places where it exists.
-   * Isolation means that the transaction does not interact with other transactions until completion.
+   * Isolation - transaction separately from each other, does not interact with other transactions until completion.
    * Durability is present when, once verified, the transaction is committed and cannot be rolled back.
    <br /><br />